chocolate-doom/chocolate-doom/README.md

  * The `IDBEHOLDA` cheat can now disable the full automap again, pointed out by Zodomaniac.
  * The demo timer widget is now also drawn on intermission screens (if enabled), thanks to Looper for the suggestion.
  * The `MF_DROPPED` flag is now checked for all ammo and weapon things.
 This has been contributed by NeuralStunner.
- * A 'Crispy' color scheme has been introduced for Crispy Setup based on the suggestions by JNechaevsky and Zodomaniac.
+ * A "Crispy" color scheme has been introduced for Crispy Setup based on the suggestions by JNechaevsky and Zodomaniac.
  * Monster seesounds are now uninterruptible if the "Play Sounds In Full Length" feature is enabled, thanks to BCG2000 for pointing this out.
 Also, sounds "played in the player's head" (i.e. from origin `NULL`) don't interrupt each other anymore, thanks to BCG2000's remark.
  * The `IDMYPOS` cheat now yields extra high precision coordinates updating for 10 seconds and discarding after that instead of going static (the latter caught by Zodomaniac).
  * When the "Walk Over/Under Monsters" feature is enabled, the usual 24 units step-up is now allowed even across monsters' heads, thanks to BCG2000's suggestion.
 However, jumping on a monster's head straight from the floor is explicitly disallowed if this height has been reached by "low" jumping.